-- 1. Agencies receiving federal or state funds from DWD or a pass-through entity to carry out part of a federal program are subject to a single audit under the Uniform Guidance and SSAG.
+- 1. Agencies receiving federal or state funds from DWD or a pass-through entity to carry out part of a federal program are subject to a single audit under the Uniform Guidance and Guide.
 These agencies are treated as subrecipients. - Agencies receiving funds under a contract or for the purchases of goods or services from DWD or a pass-through entity should be excluded from a single audit under the Uniform Guidance.

-DWD contracts require each subrecipient receiving \$50,000 or more of funding to submit an annual certified financial and compliance audit report to its granting agency, unless the audit is waived by the department.
+Subrecipients expending \$750,000 in federal awards are required to follow the State Single Audit Guidelines.
+Those who meet the State Single Audit Requirements shall submit an annual certified financial and compliance audit report to its granting agency, unless the audit is waived by the department.
 The granting agency is DWD for providers that receive funding directly from DWD, and is the pass-through agency for subrecipients who receive their funding via another agency who contracts with DWD.
-The audit report must meet the department's standards set forth in the State Single Audit Guidelines, including this appendix.
+The audit report must meet the department's standards set forth in the Guide, including this appendix.